EstebanMa12/etapa7_django/README.md

 # The great API for a AvanzatechBlog

 ## Introduction
 This is the official documentation of the Avanzatech Blog API.
-It provides detailed information about each - Endpoint, including method description, request and response formats, and examples
+It provides detailed information about each - Endpoint, including method description, request and response formats.

 ## Requeriments
 - Python 3.6+